YamtalDev/nightly-shopping-flow-automation/README.md

 - **`npm run test`**

-  Runs the entire Playwright test suite across all configured browsers (Chromium and Edge) in headless mode.
+  Runs the entire Playwright test suite across all configured browsers (Chromium and Firefox) in headless mode.
 This is the primary command to execute all automated tests.

   ```bash
   npm run test